spring-attic/spring-net-vsnet/readme.txt

 We are always happy to receive your feedback on the forums.
 If you think you found a bug, have an improvement suggestion or feature request, please submit a ticket in JIRA (see link above).

+Follow us on Twitter @SpringForNet

-6. Contributing to Spring.NET Visual Studio 2010 Extension
+7. Contributing to Spring.NET Visual Studio 2010 Extension

 Github is for social coding: if you want to write code, we encourage contributions through pull requests from forks of this repository (see http://help.github.com/forking/).
 Before we accept a non-trivial patch or pull request we will need you to sign the contributor's agreement (see https://support.springsource.com/spring_committer_signup).